-The links, transfers and interlacing between the European "I clear" and the Oriental "I blurred" is the constant on which my work rests, focusing the research on aspects of medicine and philosophy around biopolitical violence.
-I oppose and I make coexist a neoliberal western medicine with Traditional Medicine; and classical Taoist Philosophy with certain contemporary thought forms (Foucault and Preciado).
+The links between the European "I clear" and the Oriental "I blurred" is the constant on which my work rests, focusing the research on aspects of medicine and philosophy around biopolitical violence.
+I oppose and I make coexist a neoliberal western medicine with Traditional Medicine; and classical Taoist Philosophy, mainly, with certain contemporary thought forms.
 One of the main axes are of the statalized political fictions from the S. XVII to the present day and their clinical discourses: biopower, applied through tanatopolitic, biopolitic and pharmacopornpolitic.
-Inherent, in these processes of political androcentrism on the "control of life", is the destruction of the woman´s authority over medicine, over biological and social reproduction, and over social and political creativity.
-My work unifies and declares that the "normalization" of disciplinary procedures and the medicalization of life, has converted the human being into a subject and the life into an object or clinical history.
+Inherent in these processes is the destruction of the woman´s authority over medicine, over biological and social reproduction, and over social and political creativity.

 I feel a vital need to beautify "the grief” through the wound, the scar and the trauma nested in the corporeal.
 I try to show the texture of them, that empty space or forgotten of grief and suffering that is omitted in our present.
 My work narrates the experience of how the grief of biopolitical violence operates in our organism, in a direct way (our own body) or indirectly (after the absence of a loved one).

 Romina Rivero, 1982.

 Graduated in Fine Arts from the ULL in Multidisciplinary Contemporary Art (2014) and Masters in Traditional Chinese Medicine and Acupuncture, specializing in Manopuncture from the CAO (2016-2020).